-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network III-INCLWOIK Out-of-network Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including those for: \$0 copayment for medical care furnished by a primary care provider.
-Or, under certain circumstances, by a nurse practitioner or physician's assistant or other non- physician health care professionals (as permitted under Medicare rules). \$0 copayment for medical care furnished by a primary care provider.
-Or, under certain circumstances, by a nurse practitioner or physician's assistant or other non- physician health care professionals (as permitted under Medicare rules).
-Medicare-approved services, including urgently needed services, primary care provider and specialist visits, individual and group mental health sessions, podiatry services, diagnostic procedures and tests, dialysis services, kidney disease education services and eye exams You have the option of getting these services through an in-person visit or by telehealth.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Physician/Practitioner services, including doctor's office visits (continued) surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment Certain telehealth services, including those for: Medicare-approved services, including urgently needed services, primary care provider and specialist visits, individual and group mental health sessions, podiatry services, diagnostic procedures and tests, dialysis services, kidney disease education services and eye exams You have the option of getting these services through an in-person visit or provider.
+Or, under certain circumstances, by a nurse practitioner or physician's assistant or other non- physician health care professionals (as permitted under Medicare rules). \$50 copayment for services obtained from a specialist.
+Or, under certain circumstances, by a nurse practitioner or physician's assistant or other non- physician health care professionals provider.
+Or, under certain circumstances, by a nurse practitioner or physician's assistant or other non- physician health care professionals (as permitted under Medicare rules). \$50 copayment for services obtained from a specialist.
+Or, under certain circumstances, by a nurse practitioner or physician's assistant or other non-physician health care by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
-Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home \$45 copayment for services obtained from a specialist.
-Or, under certain circumstances, by a nurse practitioner or physician's assistant or other non- physician health care professionals (as permitted under Medicare rules).
+Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home (as permitted under Medicare rules).
 NOTE: Medicare-covered telehealth services will be subject to the same cost sharing as services you would receive in-person.
-If you have surgery or procedures done in \$45 copayment for services obtained from a specialist.
-Or, under certain circumstances, by a nurse practitioner or physician's assistant or other non-physician health care professionals (as permitted under Medicare rules).
-NOTE: Medicare-covered telehealth services will be subject to the same cost sharing as services you would receive in-person.
-If you have surgery or
+If professionals (as permitted under Medicare rules).
+NOTE: Medicare-covered telehealth services will be subject to the same cost sharing as services you would Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring you have surgery or procedures done in a certified ambulatory surgical center or hospital outpatient setting, receive in-person.
+If you have surgery or procedures done in a certified ambulatory surgical center or hospital